ziadoz/assertable-html/README.md

     ->assertTextEquals('Foo');
 ```

-An assertable elment has a handful of properties you can access:
+An assertable element has a handful of properties you can access:

 ```php
 echo $element->tag;                    // 'Foo'